Call on governments to include population in biodiversity agreement

-The Convention on Biodiversity is the key international agreement protecting global biodiversity.
+The UN Convention on Biological Diversity is the key international agreement protecting global biodiversity.
 It obliges signatory governments to develop plans to protect biodiversity in their own nations, sets targets and coordinates international action.

 Following an initial set of targets to be met by 2020, governments are now negotiating the next stage of the Convention’s work.
-The UK and other Western European governments will be attending an important consultation meeting as part of this process on 19 March.
-Please contact them to ask for action on human population to be included in the CBD's programme after 2020.
+Please contact your government to ask for action on human population to be included in the CBD's programme after 2020.

-Launched in 1992, the convention on biodiversity has been signed by 196 governments, whose national action plans must deliver on targets and goals set in international negotiations.
-The current set of targets, known as the Aichi targets, expire in 2020.
+Launched in 1992, the UN Convention on Biological Diversity has been signed by 196 governments, whose national action plans must deliver on targets and goals set in international negotiations.
+The current set of targets, known as the Aichi Targets, expire in 2020.
 Progress in meeting them has been mixed, with most set to be missed.
 The Aichi Targets contain no reference to human population, despite the multiple impacts it has through climate change, habitat loss, pollution and use of animals and plants for food.

 Population Matters has already made a written submission to the process and will continue to lobby for human population to be featured in the new framework.

-A sample letter addressed to the UK government which you can use or adapt is below.
+A sample letter addressed to the UK government which you can use, or adapt for your own government, is below.

-As you will be aware, the Convention on Biodiversity is currently undergoing review, with the post-2020 targets and mechanisms due to be set at the Conference of the Parties in Beijing in October 2020.
+As you will be aware, the Convention on Biological Diversity is currently undergoing review, with the Post-2020 Global Framework due to be set at the Conference of the Parties in Kunming in October 2020.
 The government must use its influence to ensure that this new framework addresses one of the fundamental drivers of biodiversity loss: unsustainable human population.

-As you will also know, many of the Convention's existing "Aichi Targets" are not expected to be reached by their deadline of next year.
+Most of the Convention's existing ‘Aichi Targets’ have been missed.
 While there are many reasons for this, failure to address the issue of human population growth is certainly among them.

-The Sixth Mass Extinction is an irreversible environmental catastrophe which, if not arrested, will inevitably bring profound harm to human beings through its decimation of ecosystem resources on which we are wholly dependent.
+The Sixth Mass Extinction is an irreversible environmental catastrophe which, if not arrested, will inevitably bring profound harm to humans through its decimation of ecosystem services on which we are wholly dependent.
 Ignoring the fundamental contribution of human population growth to this crisis is untenable and irresponsible.
-Human population growth can be ended and reversed through actions which also improve their lives in multiple other ways: Lifting them out of poverty, providing high quality education, empowering women, and ensuring everyone can access and freely use high quality family planning services all reduce family size and population growth.
-Schemes taking this approach have proven very successful at protecting biodiversity at a local level – it is high-time they gain global attention.
+The most effective solutions to overpopulation improve people's lives: advancing gender equity, ensuring everyone can access quality education and family planning, alleviating poverty and promoting smaller family size.
+Small-scale schemes taking this approach have proven very successful at protecting biodiversity at a local level – it is high-time they gain global attention.

-In the UK, letters can be addressed to Secretary of State Rt Hon Michael Gove MP via email@example.com or the postal address, 2 Marsham Street, London, SW1P 4DF.
+In the UK, letters can be addressed to Secretary of State Rt Hon Theresa Villiers MP via firstname.lastname@example.org or the postal address, 2 Marsham Street, London, SW1P 4DF.